krischik/SteemRubyTutorial/Documents/Tutorial-Template.md

 **Note:** All APIs steem-ruby, steem-mechanize and radiator provide a file called `steem.rb`.
 This means that:

 1. When more then one APIs is installed ruby must be told which one to use.
-2. The tree APIs can't be used in the same script.
+2. The three APIs can't be used in the same script.

 If there is anything not clear you can ask in the comments.